iknowmagic/iknowmagic/README.md

 <p>
-👋🏻 I’m Ilan — a frontend developer with 10+ years of experience building web apps.
+👋🏻 I'm Ilan — a frontend developer with 10+ years of experience building web apps.

 I with React, TypeScript, and Tailwind.
-I’m also comfortable in Python and Java, and I’ve been exploring AI and cybersecurity on the side — like everyone else lately.
+I'm also comfortable in Python and Java, and I've been exploring AI and cybersecurity on the side — like everyone else lately.

 </p>